Peter Pocklington: Hostage-taking

 Pocklington was also taken hostage by a gunman who broke into his home.
 "I thought I was bullet-proof—until I was shot," Pocklington told his biographers.
 The kidnapper was caught and Pocklington made a full recovery.
-The plan of the kidnapper, Petrović, was to kidnap Eva Pocklington, but she escaped.
+The plan of the kidnapper, Mirko Petrović, was to kidnap Eva Pocklington, but she escaped.
 The other two people in the house were released, leaving Pocklington, who was with the gunman for 11 hours while he negotiated a $2 million ransom.
-However, before the ransom could be paid, police snuck into the house and shot both Petrović and Pocklington, wounding both men.
+However, before the ransom could be paid, RCMP law enforcement snuck into the house and shot both Petrović and Pocklington, wounding both men.
 They each made a full recovery and Petrović served five years in an Alberta prison before he was released and returned to Yugoslavia.

 Politics

 In 1983, Pocklington entered the Progressive Conservative Party of Canada leadership convention.
 He campaigned on a platform of free trade with the United States, privatizing government-owned Crown corporations like Air Canada, Petro-Canada and Canadian National Railway, retiring the national debt and implementing a flat tax.
-In the end, Pocklington fell far below his expectations of delegates; one advisor jokingly guessed "99", Gretzky's sweater number, and Pocklington came close in receiving 102 delegates.
+In the end, Pocklington fell far below his expectations of delegates; one advisor jokingly guessed "99", Gretzky's sweater number, and Pocklington came close to receiving 102 delegates.
 He withdrew his candidacy before the second ballot and supported the eventual winner Brian Mulroney, who would adopt some of Pocklington's policies while in government.